opendoor/pggen/examples/timestamps/README.md

-# Example: include_spec
+# Example: timestamps

-This example shows how to use include specs to tell pggen how to fill in records which are associated with one another via foreign keys.
+This example shows how to make use of the automatic timestamp features that pggen provides.
+You can ask pggen to automatically take care of keeping track created at, updated at, and soft delete timestamps.

 ## Running